rvhuang/Scheduler/README.md

 ![Overview](https://raw.githubusercontent.com/rvhuang/Scheduler/master/doc/images/scheduler-overview.png)

 In this model, a producer thread from the left will **NOT** be blocked when adding the item to the collection, which means the thread will continue while the item is waiting to be consumed in the collection.
-The main loop thread will be launched after first item is added to the collection, and will stop when all items are consumed by the action.
-Items can be added later while main loop thread is running.
+The collection can be any type that implements [IProducerConsumerCollection(T)](https://msdn.microsoft.com/en-us/library/dd287147.aspx) interface.
+By calling [AddAndRun](https://github.com/rvhuang/Scheduler/blob/master/src/ModelWorkshop.Scheduling/Scheduler.cs#L173) or [TryAddAndRun](https://github.com/rvhuang/Scheduler/blob/master/src/ModelWorkshop.Scheduling/Scheduler.cs#L184) method, the main loop thread will be launched if the item to be added is the first one in the collection, and will stop when all items are consumed by the action.
+Items can be added later by calling same method while main loop thread is running.
 Main loop thread can be canceled at any time.

-The collection can be replaced by any type that implements [IProducerConsumerCollection(T)](https://msdn.microsoft.com/en-us/library/dd287147.aspx) interface.
-It can also be a wrapper of [Redis list](https://redis.io/topics/data-types).
+This project also defines a set of [Redis list](https://redis.io/topics/data-types) wrapper.
 This can avoid large local memory use when a number of items are not consumed yet.
 Storing items in Redis can also make multiple applications sharing same collection possible.

 ![Overview Redis](https://raw.githubusercontent.com/rvhuang/Scheduler/master/doc/images/scheduler-overview-redis.png)